-Antin's GHG emissions declined across all scopes between 2022 and 2023.
-In line with Antin's climate strategy and targets, the Group switched to renewable electricity where currently possible, leading to a drop in scope 2 emissions.
-The reduction in scope 3 emissions is due to the non-recurring nature of certain costs incurred by Antin in 2022, including one-off fees, payments associated with establishing new funds, and the refurbishment and opening of new floors in offices.
-It is important to note that the sources of emissions related to purchased goods and services - which pertain primarily to advisory, banking, and other consulting services - are a factor of ongoing fundraising and the deployment of new fund strategies.
-Additionally, the GHG Protocol does not allow for amortisation in carbon accounting, meaning emissions related to one-time costs are accounted for when they occur and cannot be spread out over their useful life.
+Antin's GHG emissions declined across all relevant scopes between 2023 and 2024.
+In line with Antin's climate strategy and targets, the Group switched to renewable electricity where currently possible, leading to a continued reduction in scope 2 emissions.
+The reduction in Antin's scope 3 emissions is primarily attributed to the non-recurring nature of certain costs incurred in 2022 and 2023, including one-off fees, payments associated with new fund establishments, and the refurbishment and expansion of office spaces in New York, Paris and London.
+A decrease was also seen in the services category, which was largely due to adjustments in emission factors accounting for inflation and country-specific variations.